1775-1920; bulk: 1840-1900

 1. Greely Stevenson Curtis papers, 1846-1914

-The bulk of this sub-series consists of correspondence written to family and friends from 1851-58.
-During those years, Curtis travelled to Europe and Manila and lived in San Francisco, Potters Barn, Calif., and Canada.
+The bulk of this subseries consists of correspondence written to family and friends from 1851-1858.
+During those years, Curtis traveled to Europe and Manila and lived in San Francisco, Potters Barn, Calif., and Canada.
 At various times, he worked as a sailor, an engineer, and a gold miner.
-[Greely Stevenson Curtis' Civil War papers are arranged and described separately (see below).]
-Post-Civil War correspondence includes letters he and his wife, Harriot Appleton Curtis, wrote and received during a trip to Europe in 1864.
+[Greely Stevenson Curtis's Civil War papers are arranged and described separately (see below).]
+Post-Civil War correspondence includes letters he and his wife Harriot Appleton Curtis wrote and received during a trip to Europe in 1864.
 The remainder of the correspondence was written to his wife from trips he made with their children.
-Other papers include school essays, documents relating to his appointments as a special police officer and fire commissioner in Boston, his passport, and last will and testament.
+Other papers include school essays, documents relating to his appointments as a special police officer and fire commissioner in Boston, his passport, and his last will and testament.

 C. Bound volumes, 1817-1896 (with gaps)4 volumes

-A logbook kept by James Freeman Curtis describes several voyages he made from 1817-24.
-In 1817-18, he commanded a trading voyage to Sweden aboard the Helen.
-From 1821-22, Curtis sailed in the U.S.S.
+A logbook kept by James Freeman Curtis describes several voyages he made from 1817-1824.
+In 1817-1818, he commanded a trading voyage to Sweden aboard the Helen.
+From 1821-1822, Curtis sailed in the U.S.S.
 Porpoise along the coast of the southern U.S. and Cuba in search of pirates.
-After the schooner William Bayard was captured by the Spanish at Boca Chica in 1822, Columbia, Curtis sailed the ship back to New York for the owners; he subsequently commanded the ship for the owners on several trading voyages.
-(See the ships’ logs database for more detailed information on the log.)
-There is also a family scrapbook compiled by Isabella Pelham Curtis and a school diary of Greely S. Curtis, 1846-47.
+After the schooner William Bayard was captured by the Spanish at Boca Chica, Colombia, in 1822, Curtis sailed the ship back to New York for the owners; he subsequently commanded the ship for the owners on several trading voyages.
+(See the ships' logs database for more detailed information on the log.)
+There is also a family scrapbook compiled by Isabella Pelham Curtis and a school diary of Greely S. Curtis, 1846-1847.

 A. Correspondence, 1802-1907 (with gaps)2 boxes

-The bulk of this series consists of correspondence written by Harriot Sumner Appleton to her family and friends, especially her mother, Harriot Coffin Sumner, and her fiance (and later husband), Nathan Appleton.
-The sub-series includes a letter to Harriot from Charles Sumner (26 January 1839).
-Correspondence from 1840-50 is from Nathan to his wife while he was serving in the House of Representatives in Washington, D.C.
+The bulk of this series consists of correspondence written by Harriot Sumner Appleton to her family and friends, especially her mother Harriot Coffin Sumner, and her fiancé (and later husband) Nathan Appleton.
+The subseries includes a letter to Harriot from Charles Sumner (26 January 1839).
+Correspondence from 1840-1850 is from Nathan to his wife while he was serving in the House of Representatives in Washington, D.C.
 Additional correspondents include Amos Lawrence and Robert C. Winthrop.
-This series also contains the childhood papers of Harriot Appleton Curtis prior to her marriage to Greely Stevenson Curtis in 1863, including letters and school essays, primarily from 1853-58.
+This series also contains the childhood papers of Harriot Appleton Curtis prior to her marriage to Greely Stevenson Curtis in 1863, including letters and school essays, primarily from 1853-1858.
 (For Harriot's correspondence with Greely S. Curtis, see the Greely S. Curtis correspondence.)

 B. Miscellaneous, 1852-1883